• ECTS

 Objectives

 Bridge the gap between Euclidean geometry and multidimensional exploratory statistics.
-Build a comprehensive skill set in exploring big data tables and analyzing them prior to statistical modeling.
+Build a comprehensive competence in big data table exploration and analysis prior to statistical modeling.

 Read more

-Course in Euclidean geometry, normal vector spaces and reduction of endomorphisms.
+Courses in Euclidean geometry, normed vector spaces and reduction of endomorphisms.

-Recommended prerequisites: Courses in univariate and bivariate descriptive statistics.
+Recommended prerequisites: Univariate and bivariate descriptive statistics.
 Good command of matrix calculus.

 Read more